ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 [(view)](https://portal.tutorialsdojo.com/my-dashboard/#)11000:00:57

--  Amazon DynamoDB and AWS AppSync
+-  ==Amazon DynamoDB and AWS AppSync==
 -  Amazon Redshift and AWS Mobile Hub
 -  Amazon Relational Database Service (RDS) and Amazon MQ
 -  Amazon Aurora and Amazon Cognito

-When the word durability pops out, the first service that should come to your mind is Amazon S3.
+==When the word durability pops out, the first service that should come to your mind is Amazon S3==.
 Since this service is not available in the answer options, we can look at the other data store available which is Amazon DynamoDB.

 ![img](TutorialsDojo-ReviewMode-3.assets/Untitled1-1024x467.png)

 **DynamoDB** is durable, scalable, and highly available data store which can be used for real-time tabulation.
-You can also use **AppSync** with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time.
-You just specify the data for your app with simple code statements and AWS AppSync manages everything needed to keep the app data updated in real time.
+You can also ==use **AppSync** with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time.== You just specify the data for your app with simple code statements and AWS AppSync manages everything needed to keep the app data updated in real time.
 This will allow your app to access data in Amazon DynamoDB, trigger AWS Lambda functions, or run Amazon Elasticsearch queries and combine data from these services to provide the exact data you need for your app.

 **Amazon Redshift and AWS Mobile Hub** are incorrect as Amazon Redshift is mainly used as a data warehouse and for online analytic processing (*OLAP*).
 Although this service can be used for this scenario, DynamoDB is still the top choice given its better durability and scalability.

 **Amazon Relational Database Service (RDS) and Amazon MQ** and **Amazon Aurora and Amazon Cognito** are possible answers in this scenario, however, DynamoDB is much more suitable for simple mobile apps that do not have complicated data relationships compared with enterprise web applications.
 It is stated in the scenario that the mobile app will be used from around the world, which is why you need a data storage service which can be supported globally.
 It would be a management overhead to implement multi-region deployment for your RDS and Aurora database instances compared to using the Global table feature of DynamoDB.

 **References:**